 Because the benefit package is significantly richer, the government allows businesses more flexibility in restricting access to this benefit to employees that are 21 years or older and have worked at least 1,000 hours in a previous year.
 From an employer’s perspective, this allows the business to exclude part-time employees from the plan.

 Loans and hardship withdrawals can be permitted under these plans.
 Some employer contributions to the plan may be subject to vesting schedules, which will give the employee a financial incentive to stay at the firm (an added benefit for employers).

-A Detailed Comparison of SIMPLE IRAs vs. 401(k)s
+A Detailed Comparison of a SIMPLE IRA vs. 401(k)

-According to data from the US Department of Labor’s guide to retirement plans for small businesses, here’s a more detailed breakdown of how SIMPLE IRAs and 401(k)s compare to each other across a range of factors.
+According to data from the US Department of Labor’s guide to retirement plans for small businesses, here’s a more detailed breakdown of a SIMPLE IRAs vs. a 401(k) across a range of factors.

 |Key Advantage(s)||Little administrative paperwork.||(1) Permits high level of salary deferrals and employer contributions (up to $56,000-62,000); (2) Employee eligibility restrictions; (3) Loans permitted; (4) Vesting schedules for some employer contributions.|

 |Employer Eligibility||Employer with <100 employees and does not maintain another retirement plan.||Employer with one or more employees.|